 In Collaboration with Old Dominion University

-The Virginia Symphony Orchestra has created a new African American Fellowship Program for four early-career orchestral string musicians to advance the goal of increased diversity of orchestral musicians nationwide.
-This initiative is a continuation of the VSO’s commitment to equity, diversity and inclusion.
+The Virginia Symphony Orchestra’s African American Fellowship Program for up to 4 early-career orchestral string musicians is intended to advance the goal of increased diversity of orchestral musicians nationwide.
+This initiative is a continuation of the VSO’s commitment to equity, diversity, and inclusion.

-Fellows will perform from September 2020 to May 2021 as part of the VSO in over 100 services throughout eastern Virginia and engage in public school residencies and educational performances.
+Fellows will perform as part of the VSO in over 100 services throughout eastern Virginia and engage in public school residencies and educational performances.
 Professional development opportunities, including private lessons and mentorship, will better equip Fellows to achieve in their careers as performers and educators.
-Through these activities, Fellows will receive a graduate certificate from Old Dominion University in Norfolk, Virginia, according to each Fellow’s degree level: undergraduate, graduate, or post-graduate course credit.
+Through these activities, Fellows will receive 12 university-level course credits from Old Dominion University in Norfolk, Virginia, according to each Fellow’s degree level: undergraduate, graduate, or post-graduate course credit.
 For those Fellows at a post-graduate level, these 12 credits culminate in a Graduate Certificate in Music Performance.

 “As an African American musician with the Virginia Symphony for over 38 years, I can say I am very excited about our fellowships for next season and look forward to wonderful music making with them.”